goji vegan hotel Rhodes

 • Lindos – sandy, intimate beach near the acropolis; sun loungers and umbrellas available, sea caves.

-• Tsambika – this was our favourite, said to be one of the best sandy beaches in Rhodes – shallow, turquoise waters, great for swimming with tavernas, beach bars, and water sports facilities.
+• Tsambika – one of the best sandy beaches in Rhodes – shallow, turquoise waters, great for swimming with tavernas, beach bars, and water sports facilities.
 It’s easy to get there, driving from Lindos.
 Tsambika monastery has great views, if you climb the 298 stairs!

 Tsambika, Rhodes.